GoogleCloudPlatform/serverless-spark-workshop/lab-01/cell-tower-anomaly-detection/instructions/01-files-upload.md

 ## 2. Upload the lab code & data to the lab GCS bucket

-To upload the code repository, please follow the below steps:
+Run the commands below to load the files in cloud shell to the GCS bucket-
 ```
 cd ~/s8s-spark-ce-workshop/lab-01/
 gsutil cp -r cell-tower-anomaly-detection/00-scripts gs://$GCS_BUCKET